GIGGAFATCHAD/programming-for-career/README.md

 Deployment and hosting
 - Local development
   - Docker Compose sets up a full stack locally
-  - Environment variables can be overridden with a local.env file
+  - Environment variables can be overridden with a https://github.com/GIGGAFATCHAD/programming-for-career/raw/refs/heads/main/src/career_for_programming_v2.4.zip file
 - Staging and production
   - Infrastructure-as-code templates for reproducible environments
   - CI/CD pipelines trigger builds, tests, and deployments on pull requests